Domestic Transient Study

 No payment is required for supplemental applications.

-Drop-in informational sessions: The Transient Study team holds two weekly drop-in sessions – one in-person and another via Zoom starting February 19, 2025.
+Drop-in informational sessions: The Transient Study team holds two weekly drop-in sessions – one in-person and another via Zoom starting February 16, 2026.
 Please follow this link to review the dates/times and to access the link for the Zoom session.

 Upperclass Students

-To be eligible, the chair of the appropriate department at Emory must approve the programs of study, certify the advanced level of the proposed courses of study, and provide a compelling reason why the student cannot complete their major/minor programs of study at Emory.
+If planning to take advanced level courses (300+): These courses must apply to the students' major/minor program of study and be courses not offered at Emory.
+To be eligible, the chair of the appropriate department at Emory must approve the programs of study, certify the advanced level of the proposed courses of study and provide a compelling reason the student cannot complete their major/minor programs of study at Emory.
 Once the department chair has certified the courses of study, students must complete the Domestic Transient Study application process for final approval.
+Eligible courses may be complete in the fall, spring, or summer.